alexaporchia/Portfolio-Projects/README.md

 **Alexa Porchia's Data Portfolio**

 Welcome and thanks for stopping by!
-This repository contains examples of SQL I've written for solo projects, with more SQL, Dashboard, and Python projests soon to come.
+This repository contains examples of SQL I've written for solo projects, with more SQL, Dashboard, and Python projects soon to come.
 Below you'll find a highlighted project on Hospital Inpatient data, including SQL exploration I performed using PostgreSQL.
 Feel free to take a look around and reach out if you have any feedback or questions.

 **Highlighted Projects**